PennLINC/qsiprep/README.rst

 QSIprep: Preprocessing and analysis of q-space images
 =======================================================

-This pipeline was developed at UCSB and UPenn for processing q space images.
+This pipeline was developed at UCSB and UPenn for processing q-space images.

 .. image:: https://readthedocs.org/projects/qsiprep/badge/?version=latest